LEARNAcademy/preparedness-assessment/README.md

 - The modal has a header that greets the user with their name
 - The modal has a body with lorem ipsum filler text
+- The modal has a close button
+- The close button in modal closes the modal

 <img src="./preparedness-frontend/src/assets/open-modal-view.png" width="80%">